|

 An

-AGM (Absorbed Glass Matt)
+AGM (Absorbed Glass Matt) or

-is the most common battery type suited
+the most common battery type suited

 your vehicle.